BSDEs with no driving martingale, Markov processes and associated Pseudo Partial Differential Equations. Part II

 \section{Markov classes}

 In this Appendix we recall some basic definitions and results concerning Markov processes.
 For a complete study of homogeneous Markov processes, one may consult \cite{dellmeyerD}, concerning non-homogeneous Markov classes, our reference was chapter VI of \cite{dynkin1982markov}.
 The first definition refers to the canonical space that one can find in \cite{jacod79}, see paragraph 12.63. \begin{notation} In the whole section $E$ will be a fixed Polish space (a separable completely metrizable topological space). $E$ will be called the \textbf{state space}. \\ \\ We consider $T\in\mathbbm{R}^*_+$.
-We denote $\Omega:=\mathbbm{D}([0,T],E)$ the space of functions from $[0,T]$ to $E$ right-continuous with left limits and continuous at time $T$, e.g. cadlag.
-For any $t\in[0,T]$ we denote the coordinate mapping $X_t:\omega\mapsto\omega(t)$, and we introduce on $\Omega$ the $\sigma$-field $\mathcal{F}:=\sigma(X_r|r\in[0,T])$. \\ On the measurable space $(\Omega,\mathcal{F})$, we introduce the measurable \textbf{canonical process}
+We denote $\Omega:=\mathbbm{D}([0,T],E)$ the space of functions from $[0,T]$ to $E$ right-continuous with left limits and continuous at time $T$, e.g. c\`adl`ag.
+For any $t\in[0,T]$ we denote the coordinate mapping $X_t:\omega\mapsto\omega(t)$, and we introduce on $\Omega$ the $\sigma$-field $\mathcal{F}:=\sigma(X_r|r\in[0,T])$.